Category Archives: 19th century

 Robert Liston (1794-1847) was a Scottish surgeon, known for his anatomical knowledge, skill and fast hands.
 Liston was famous – and to some extent notorious – for the speed of his amputations.
 It was said he could remove a leg in well under a minute, an astonishing feat at a time when amputations involved a lot of laborious hacking and sawing.

 Liston’s speed often came at a cost, however.
-According to legend, Liston once accidentally slashed the fingers of an assistant – and both the patient and the assistant later died of gangrene.
+According to legend, he once accidentally slashed the fingers of an assistant – and both the patient and the assistant later died of gangrene.
 Liston was also said to have accidentally sliced off a man’s testicles while amputating his leg at the thigh.

 Between 1818 and 1840, when he relocated to London, Liston worked in private practice in his native Edinburgh.
 Other physicians loathed him for his short temper and sharp tongue.
 Liston’s willingness to treat the poor made him more popular with ordinary Scots, though he had a reputation for impatience and carelessness.